tkeemon/edx-documentation/en_us/shared/building_and_running_chapters/building_course/creating_new_course.rst

     may be "Sets, Maps, and Symmetry Groups".
 Use title capitalization for the course title.

-  * For **Organization**, enter the identifier for your university.
-For example, enter HarvardX or MITx.
+  * For **Organization**, enter the identifier for your university or organization.
 Do not include spaces or special characters.

-.. is it ok to include the Harvard and MIT examples?

   * For **Course Number**, enter both a subject abbreviation and a number.
 For example, for public health course number 207, enter **PH207**.
 For math